-The Agency does not have an accrued paid-time off policy.
-Substantially all employees are part time, and therefore do not earn or accrue paid-time off.
+The Agency does not have an accrued leave policy.
+Substantially all employees are part-time, and therefore do not earn or accrue paid time off.
 Therefore, management did not record a liability for compensated absences.

 NOTE 8 - LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS